Self-Sabotage

 The clearest research anchor for self-sabotage is self-handicapping.
 In a now-classic experiment, Berglas and Jones (1978) gave participants success on a task in a way that left them uncertain they could repeat it, then offered a choice between a performance-enhancing and a performance-impairing drug before a second test.
 Many chose the impairing option — manufacturing an excuse in advance so that a poor result could be blamed on the handicap rather than on their ability.
 The strategy protects self-esteem at the cost of actual performance.

-The broader idea of acting against one’s own interest is older and wider.
-Kurt Lewin’s conflict theory in the 1930s described the tension of being pulled toward and away from the same goal.
-Higgins’s (1987) self-discrepancy theory explained how gaps between who we are and who we feel we ought to be generate the discomfort that protective behavior often manages.
-Baumeister and Scher (1988) reviewed the wider class of self-defeating behaviors in normal individuals, distinguishing those that are genuinely self-destructive from those that trade a long-term cost for a short-term benefit.
+The broader idea of acting against one's own interest is older and wider.
+Kurt Lewin's conflict theory described being pulled toward and away from the same goal.
+Higgins's (1987) self-discrepancy theory examined affect linked to gaps between actual and self-guiding representations.
+Baumeister and Scher (1988) reviewed a broader class of self-defeating behaviors, including cases that exchange a delayed cost for an immediate benefit.
+These are neighboring theories, not evidence that the everyday label has one origin.

 How Self-Sabotage works